skoolkid/skoolkit/sphinx/source/skool-macros.rst

 * ``#name`` is the named anchor of a bug (if linking to a specific one)
 * ``link text`` is the link text to use

+The anchor name must consist of the characters '$', '#', the digits 0-9, and the letters A-Z and a-z.

 In HTML mode, if the link text is blank, the title of the bug entry (if linking to a specific one) is substituted; if the link text is omitted entirely, 'bug' is substituted.